tantruongtd-itr/whatsapp-test/README.md

 ## API limits and running this script in parallel

-We recommend you run a single instance of this script for every connected number on your 2Chat account to achieve faster speeds.
+Recommendation: Run a single instance of this script for every connected number on your 2Chat account to achieve faster speeds.

 ## Billing

 * Your account may be rate-limited during the trial period.
 * Upgrade to enhance request limit [here](https://app.2chat.io/billing?).

+> [!NOTE]
+> Verification API limitation is equal to message API limitation per month.